dasullon/AsteroidsGame/README.md

 12. If you have extra time and are looking for a challenge, you might try to add an animation of "rockets" that appear from the back of the ship when you accelerate

 These steps are only a suggestion.
 Your Asteroids game doesn't have to work or act like any other.
 Have fun and be creative.

+convert myPointDirection to radians with the following code: double dRadians =myPointDirection*(Math.PI/180);
+Override the show method of the Floater class so that you can use circular bullets Now, add just one bullet to your program.
+First, just draw it to the screen.
+Make sure you can see it before continuing to the next step.
+Now, move the bullet.
+Now create an ArrayList of Bullets.
+The list should be empty to start with.
+Everytime you press the key to "shoot", add a new Bullet to the ArrayList.
+Modify the program with loops that draw and move all the bullets in the ArrayList
+One way to check for collisions between the bullets and the Asteroids is to write a loop within a loop (see below for another way).
+Everytime you move one asteroid you will need: a loop that goes through all the bullets to see if there is a collision between that bullet and the asteroid if there is a collision remove both the asteroid and the bullet from their ArrayLists Alternatively, you might be able to use processing's get() to check for collisions.
+(Note: I'm not sure if this is still true in the current version of Processing)If your finished program is running slowly, try changing size() to use P2D.
+For example, size(600,600,P2D); creates an applet 600 x 600 that uses processing's fast 2D renderer (which is not as accurate as the default renderer).